St. John's will play against five teams from the 2013 NCAA Tournament.

 Persico and the Red Storm extended the accomplishments internationally in the summer of 2007, becoming the first U.S. women's volleyball team to compete in Vietnam.
 St. John's participated in the Vietnam Television (VTV) Cup International Women's Volleyball Tournament, which showcased 11 teams from nine different countries with SJU representing the United States.
 Persico coached her team to a silver medal after defeating club teams from China and Vietnam, and national teams from Sri Lanka, Thailand and Japan.

-Most recently, Persico guided her squad to its ninth 20-win season as the Red Storm went 20-12 in 2012 and made its seventh BIG EAST Tournament in program history.
+In 2012, Persico guided her squad to its ninth 20-win season as the Red Storm went 20-12 and made its seventh BIG EAST Tournament in program history.

 According to the American Volleyball Coaches Association, Persico also owns the distinction of being part of the 7% of volleyball head coaches who have stayed at one university and have coached for over 15 years as well as being part of just 3% of all female head coaches who have been at one university as a head coach for 15 years.